 We hear those promises and the Holy Spirit works in us.
 He gives us the gift of hope (see Romans 5 and 8).
 We hear the Word of Christ’s death and resurrection as the promise spoken to us, and the Holy Spirit pulls us from the entanglements of this world and leads us closer to Jesus.
 When the eyes of our faith are fixed on Him, no matter what is going on around us, we can begin to echo the words of David: “Yhwh is my light and my salvation; whom should I fear?”
 (Psalm 27:1).
 In Jesus, our desire to live forever in the presence of God will be fulfilled, and the desire to see that fulfilled becomes our one desire.
 Others begin to fade.

 And also, like the speaker of Psalm 27, when the fear and anxiety of this present age fill our hearts, when even God Himself seems to have hidden his face from us, we turn to Him with our cries.
 Our heart clings to Him with the hope that sustains us.
 And we resonate deeply with this line: “Had I not believed that I would look upon the goodness of Yhwh in the land of the living …” (27:13).
 Like the speaker of Psalm 27, we live by faith, not be sight.
 Our posture is one of waiting.
 But in our waiting, as a gift of grace, the Spirit gives us lively, active hearts—hearts that follow the beat given us by Psalm 27.

 Post adapted from Concordia Commentary: Psalms 1–50 copyright © 2020 Concordia Publishing House.
 All rights reserved.

-To read more commentary on the first 50 Psalms, preorder Concordia Commentary: Psalms 1-50 by Dr. Tim Saleska.
+To read more commentary on the first 50 Psalms, order Concordia Commentary: Psalms 1-50 by Dr. Tim Saleska.